 Physical dependence occurs when someone’s body becomes accustomed to a particular substance, and will experience unpleasant side effects when that person stops taking the substance.
 Psychological dependence, however, occurs when someone’s mental health relies on a certain substance in order to control symptoms or improve mood.

 Zoloft dependence is rare.
 However, those with a history of substance abuse or addiction treatment should talk with a medical professional before taking any psychoactive prescription medications.

 Zoloft addiction is also very rare, but if you find yourself taking more than your prescribed dose, and experiencing negative side effects, you may require addiction treatment.
 Taking too much Zoloft to deal with a mental health disorder can lead to increased anxiety, irritability, insomnia, depression, or serotonin syndrome.
 If you take Zoloft, it’s important to follow your doctor’s instructions carefully and never take more than the recommended dose.

 Can You Withdraw From Zoloft?

 Yes, it is possible to withdraw from taking Zoloft.
 Zoloft withdrawal symptoms are common and if you’ve been taking Zoloft for an extended period of time and want to stop taking it, the best course of action is to speak with your doctor.
-Your doctor will be able to help you slowly reduce the dosage of Zoloft.
+Your doctor will be able to help you slowly and safely reduce the dosage of Zoloft.

 Tapering is done by slowly reducing the amount of Zoloft you take each day or week.
 For example, your doctor may start by lowering your dose by 10-20% every two weeks until you reach the lowest dose possible.
 It’s important to follow your doctor’s instructions carefully and never stop taking Zoloft abruptly without consulting with a healthcare professional first.